alhint/commonplace_old/_pages/about.md

 introduction: "Explain what this posts in this category will focus on."
 image:  # URL to a hero image associated with the post (e.g., /assets/page-pic.jpg)
 author:
-  name: #John Doe
+  name: Anthony Hinton
-  picture: #/assets/images/johndoe.png
+  picture: /assets/images/profilepic.png
 ---

+Hello!
+I am going to tell you about myself on this page.